Netanel-Yadegaran/greeter_bot/readme.md

 * Stop and greet the detected person with an animated face.

 ## Step 1 - Install OpenCV 3.4
+OpenCV is a computer vision and image proccessing library.
+It is used in a lot of packages, specifically in the leg_tracker and homer_face packages.
 Install OpenCV 3.4 from source.
 Commands taken from: https://learnopencv.com/install-opencv3-on-ubuntu/
 ```